-I think a lot of us become quite dependent on using a GPS when we drive in foreign countries.
-We just kind of expect to have the option of renting one or having one in our rental car.
+Many travellers become quite dependent on using GPS when driving in foreign countries.
+It’s almost an expectation to have the option of renting one or having one already fitted in the rental car.
 In Oman,GPS is not really a thing, and some of the maps are not properly updated.

-I would strongly advise you to pick up an Omani sim card with a data package so that you can stay connected and make use of the mobile map/tracking apps while you are driving around.
-I personally really like Maps.Me which often remembers your location offline as well.
+It is advisable to pick up an Omani sim card with a data package so that you can stay connected and make use of the mobile map/tracking apps while you are driving around.
+You should also consider downloading an offline map like Maps.Me.

 Oman Car Rental Options